-This leads us to a very important question, ‘‘do the best boxing headgears prevent concussions?’’
+This leads us to a very important question, ‘‘does the best boxing headgear prevent concussions?’’
 Well, the jury is still out on this issue.
 However, considering that a well-trained boxer can deliver a punch weighing up to 1000 pounds, it’s very unlikely that even the best padded boxing headgear will ward off the risk of your brain jarring due to the impact.

 In addition, a head guard tends to offer a false sense of protection to the fighters thereby encouraging them to take greater risks that may be detrimental to their well being.

 Headgear, however, have been found to prevent lacerations and serious facial cuts and head injuries that might bring a sparring or a competition to a halt.

 Most gyms today have left the decision on whether or not to wear a headgear when sparring solely to the boxer.
 And that’s why it’s not uncommon to find some boxers training in these protective helmets and others without.